akanchha-rani/drum-kit/README.md

 2. **Sound Mapping**
    - Each key/button corresponds to a specific audio file
    - The correct sound is played using the `Audio()` object

+3. **Animation Logic**
+   - A CSS class is temporarily added to the pressed button
+   - Removed after a short delay to create a press effect